matschundbrei/toldya/README.md

 ## Setup

 This is a flask application.
-You can run it like this:
+You can run it like this (for development):

 ```shell
 $ python3 -m venv venv